 I don’t need to remind you that construction is an inherently hazardous industry.
 Safety is of the utmost importance, and everyone involved in the industry needs to take every step possible to ensure that their workers are trained and protected against the risks of the job.
-In New York City, in particular, where the majority of my client sites are, safety remains a top challenge.
+In New York City, in particular, safety remains a top challenge.
 According to the Bureau of Labor Statistics, the number of construction-related fatalities remains high, despite a slight decrease from 21 to 20 in 2017.
 In addition, according to the NYC Department of Buildings (DOB), 761 construction workers were injured last year – a 13% increase from the 671 incidents that were reported in 2017.

 With this in mind, the city has implemented a variety of measures aimed at increasing worker safety and reducing the number of incidents and fatalities.
 Since 2008, the DOB has enacted more than 25 laws designed to increase safety, including having contractors register with the DOB when they are performing certain types of work (e.g. demolition, concrete) and a color-coding system for sprinklers and standpipes.